-Sr. Subjec Name of Head Teach ing Schen ne Examination Scheme No t Code Subject Lectur e Period s Studio Period s Total Period s Terml Marks Term II Marks Total Marks 4b 413427 Elective III & IV SS Ter m II 1 2 3 50 +50 100
+Sr. Subjec Name of Head Teaching Scheme Examination Scheme No t Code Subject Lectur e Period s Studio Period s Total Period s Terml Marks Term II Marks Total Marks 4b 413427 Elective III & IV SS Ter m II 1 2 3 50 +50 100

+Elective III- Management Elective : ElectiveIV- Allied Elective : OBJECTIVES

-Elective III-Management Elective: Sessional Internal 25 External 25 Total 50 ElectiveIV-Allied Elective: Sessional Internal 25 External 25 Total 50
+Sessional Internal 25 External 25 Total 50 Sessional Internal 25 External 25 Total 50

-The subject of Electives has been introduced in syllabus with specific intention of study of a particular subject of student's liking in greater detail but in the larger context of overall scope of Architecture syllabus at undergraduate level.
+The subject of Electives has been introduced in the syllabus with the specific intention of study of a particular subject of a student's liking in greater detail but in the larger context of overall scope of Architecture syllabus at undergraduate level.
 This will give students an opportunity to develop their skills in a subject they may opt, to make their career in future.